ProjectPhysX/FluidX3D/README.md

 - a memory bandwidth of 153 (FP32/FP32) or 77 (FP32/FP16) Bytes per time step
 - 363 (FP32/FP32) or 406 (FP32/FP16S) or 1275 (FP32/FP16C) FLOPs per time step (FP32+INT32 operations counted combined)

 In consequence, the arithmetic intensity of this implementation is 2.37 (FP32/FP32) or 5.27 (FP32/FP16S) or 16.56 (FP32/FP16C) FLOPs/Byte.
 So performance is only limited by memory bandwidth.
+The table in the left 3 columns shows the hardware specs as found in the data sheets (theoretical peak FP32 compute performance, memory capacity, theoretical peak memory bandwidth).
+The right 3 columns show the measured FluidX3D performance for FP32/FP32, FP32/FP16S, FP32/FP16C floating-point precision settings, with the ([roofline model](https://en.wikipedia.org/wiki/Roofline_model) efficiency) in round brackets, indicating how much % of theoretical peak memory bandwidth are being used.

 If your GPU/CPU is not on the list yet, you can report your benchmarks [here](https://github.com/ProjectPhysX/FluidX3D/issues/8).